Tosuia/windows-network-speed-monitor/README.md

 The app will start immediately and display your current network speeds.
 You can right-click the window to access the settings menu.

-Optional: Start Automatically with Windows
+Optional: Start automatically with Windows

 If you’d like the app to run each time you log in: